 - Attach the coversheet to the front of the completed proposal and upload your submission on the link provided at bottom of this webpage.

-The Teagle GE Course Development Grant proposal due date for the Summer 2022 cycle is
+The Fall 2022 Teagle GE Course Development Grant proposal cycle is currently open!

 Applicants to the GE Course Proposal Grant can access the Proposal Submission Portal below.